 Although smart city initiatives often seek to address urban context such as open innovation platforms, knowledge in practice is still largely in silos, and vertical structures dominate in the public sector.
 Digital transition challenges existing city services, processes, structures, policies and regulations.
 Therefore, we see that cities themselves need to understand why and how to utilise business model approach and what kind of business models could help them guide digital transition.
 Hence, business models can be considered as an umbrella approach to digital transition for fostering better use and spread of knowledge that emerges in the city context, across different vertical and horizontal domains, and for accelerating urban growth by breaking the silos.

-- A business model approach for cities includes co-creating a business model framework and approach that cities can apply for.
+- A business model tool and approach that cities can apply in digital transition.

 - Exploitation and commercialisation of prototypes or pilots of currently used digital city processes and services.

-Co-creation takes place best through action learning, where various stakeholders come together to learn, share and co-create.
-To co-create a business model approach for cities, the relevant stakeholders should be selected utilising the quadruple helix thinking, keeping the inter-city collaborations as the core of action.
+- To co-create a business model approach for cities, the relevant stakeholders are selected utilising the quadruple helix thinking (comprising government/public, industry, academia and citizens), keeping the inter-city collaborations as the core of action.

 We are looking for smaller cities who are looking to co-create with us.
-What is needed?
+To support our action, we need:

 - Funding for preparations, facilitation and support of the process, and actual co-creation participating cities.